 - Trade representation in the UK – many organisations with an interest in exporting to the UK have some sort of representation here.
 You may able to get details from the relevant foreign Chamber of Commerce, or the commercial department within a foreign embassy or consulate.

-- Trade journals - they may carry details of exporters wanting to trade with the UK.
+- Trade journals – these may carry details of exporters wanting to trade with the UK.

-- The Internet - this is another useful method of searching for suppliers, although you should take care to establish the authenticity of overseas businesses you locate online.
+- The internet – you can search for suppliers, although you should take care to establish the authenticity of any overseas businesses you locate online.